Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Sample-Content.md

 This sample puts multiple environment effects together in the same scene with different lighting conditions.
 The scene includes examples focusing on the following effects:
 - Volumetric Clouds: Demonstrates simple, advanced and manual mode.
 - Lens Flare: How to update SRP Lens Flares data at runtime.
 - Night Sky: How to add stars and northern lights.
 - Time Of Day: Full 24h cycle with sun, moon and proper shadow map swapping.
+- Celestial Bodies: Includes the moon with automated or sun-position-dependent moon phases.
+- Customizable PBR Sky: Allows the night sky's appearance customization using the shader graph, with textures from NASA or other sources.
+- Atmospheric Scattering: Replaces volumetric fog for distant coloration, integrated directly into the PBR Sky.
+- Aerosol Parameters: Uses existing parameters in the PBR Sky, requiring no additional setup.
+- Ozone Light Scattering: Accounts for the ozone layer's density at the camera's altitude, improving visual fidelity.